nlxai/sdk/packages/website/src/content/03-01-touchpoint-ui-ConversationHandler.md

 ### `sendStructured(request, context?)`

-`sendStructured` is used for sending a combination of an intent, choice, and/or slots in a single request.
+`sendStructured` is used for sending a combination of an flow, choice, and/or slots in a single request.
 This is useful for more complex interactions where multiple pieces of data need to be conveyed simultaneously.

 Refer to the [Headless API Reference (`StructuredRequest` type)](/headless-api-reference#interfacesconversationhandlermd) for details on the `request` object structure.